canonn-science/Canonn-GCloud/postEventWhitelist/README.md

 # Usage

 The whitelist contents can be downloaded from the Canonn api [https://us-central1-canonn-api-236217.cloudfunctions.net/postEventWhitelist](https://us-central1-canonn-api-236217.cloudfunctions.net/postEventWhitelist)
-Because the data is updated very infrequently it should only be checked once per session, not on every event.
+Because the data is updated very infrequently it should only be checked once per session, not on every event, or once per day would be sufficient.